 Jen speaks and publishes with numerous academic and public outlets.
 Her essay Are We Raising Racists? spent nearly a week on the New York Times “ten most read pieces” list.
 She has written for and appeared on Good Morning America, CNN, NPR, Sojourners on-line, The Conversation and other national media outlets.
 Visit the author online at www.jenniferharvey.org.

-Raising White Kids is a book for families, churches, educators, and communities who want to equip their children to be active and able participants in a society that is becoming one of the most racially diverse in the world while remaining full of racial tensions.
+Raising White Kids is a book for families, educators, and communities who want to equip their children to be active and able participants in a society that is becoming one of the most racially diverse in the world while remaining full of racial tensions.

-Available January 16, 2018, pre-order from your favorite bookseller today:
+Order from your favorite bookseller today: